draaronhaider-ai/gp-note-summariser/README.md

 - **Note 002** — a complex, ambiguous acute presentation in an elderly patient with dementia (~80F, subacute deterioration, diagnostic uncertainty)
 - **Note 003** — a sensitive mental health presentation with passive suicidal ideation (34F, moderate-severe depression)

-Each version was then scored against a simple rubric which assed the tool's capabilities in six criterion:
+Each version was then scored against a simple rubric which assessed the tool's capabilities in six criterion:

 | Criterion | Description |
 |---|---|